pierky/bgp-large-communities-playground/tests/README.md

 Tests that I ran using this *playground* brought me to file some reports and issues to devs teams which quickly followed up with improvements: I'm sure these enhancements would have all been completed soon or later even if this toy had never existed, but I'm satisfied I have speeded them up.

 - A *cosmetic* bug in BIRD [has been fixed](https://github.com/BIRD/bird/commit/a46e01eeef17a7efe876618623397f60e62afe37).
-- GoBGP added support for large BGP communities on [policies](https://github.com/osrg/gobgp/issues/1133) and improved [the way it handles duplicate values](https://github.com/osrg/gobgp/issues/1143).
+- GoBGP added support for BGP Large Communities on [policies](https://github.com/osrg/gobgp/issues/1133) and improved [the way it handles duplicate values](https://github.com/osrg/gobgp/issues/1143).
 - ExaBGP improved the way it handles [duplicate communities](https://github.com/pierky/large-bgp-communities-playground/issues/2) and [malformed attributes](https://github.com/Exa-Networks/exabgp/issues/514) in UPDATEs.
-- tcpdump (which is not strictly related to this playground but that I used here anyhow) [added large BGP communities support](https://github.com/the-tcpdump-group/tcpdump/issues/543) to its output.
+- tcpdump (which is not strictly related to this playground but that I used here anyhow) [added BGP Large Communities support](https://github.com/the-tcpdump-group/tcpdump/issues/543) to its output.
+- patches for [zebra-dump-parser](https://github.com/rfc1036/zebra-dump-parser/pull/3) and [mrtparse](https://github.com/YoshiyukiYamauchi/mrtparse/pull/13) were proposed.

 ## Implemented features and compliance